proneutrino/Algorithms/README.md

 # Algorithms
 DAA Assignements at IIITA

-Design-Algorithm-And-Analysis
-Assignments of DAA432C which were assigned to Group30.

 #Assignment 1:
 Take a 10 x 10 matrix (n x n in general) filled with Devnagri alphabets.
 Trace the longest sorted partition:-
 a) in each column of the matrix